Snowmobile helmets help prevent serious head injury.

 - Don’t paint your helmet.
 Solvents in the paint can weaken the shell.

-- Select a helmet with a safety-approval label from the Department of Transportation (DOT).
+- If you are operating your snowmobile in the United States, select a helmet with a safety-approval label from the Department of Transportation (DOT).